YtCharmyngeBole/bolepen.ooo/README.md

 - [x] Webfont subsetting (*currently in beta*)
 - [x] Upgrade to Astro 5.10 (or later)
 - [ ] Implements auto-remap of [twemoji icon sets](https://github.com/jdecked/twemoji) from Unicode to SVG
+- [ ] Create a custom color theme for TailwindCSS Typography, especially a light theme for print
 - [ ] Make the web printable
   (Reference: <https://piccalil.li/blog/printing-the-web-making-webpages-look-good-on-paper/>)